Rfam/rfam-docs/docs/source/rfam-cloud.rst

 🛠️ Work on unifying the two filesystems is underway which should make moving files to and from Rfam more user-friendly.

-Copying files to Rfam cloud
+Copying files to Rfam Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 🖥️ On your **local machine**::